Developer responsibilities for affordable housing

 What is affordable housing

-Affordable housing is designed and priced to cost people on a low or moderate income no more than 30% of their gross income in repayments.
+Affordable housing is designed and priced to cost people no more than 30% of their gross income if they are on a low or moderate income.

 A dwelling is considered to be an affordable home if it is: